How Entanglement Reshapes the Geometry of Quantum Differential Privacy: Introduction

 which consists of all bipartite pure states in $\cH_{AB}$ with entanglement entropy at least $s$.
 We further assume that quantum information processing is performed locally on each subsystem, thereby excluding any additional entanglement introduced by the processing.
 Specifically, the mechanism applied to the joint system is of the product form $\cE=\cE_A\otimes\cE_B$, where $\cE_A$ and $\cE_B$ are quantum channels acting on $\cH_A$ and $\cH_B$, respectively.
 Likewise, the adversary's measurements are restricted to product measurements of the form $\cM=\cM_A\otimes\cM_B$.
+Consequently, we obtain a setup that coincides with a standard Bell experiment, now viewed from a privacy lens.

-By restricting the input states to $\bH_s$ and considering local quantum channels $\cE=\cE_A\otimes\cE_B$ and local measurements $\cM=\cM_A\otimes\cM_B$, we and observe a nonlinear phase-transition phenomenon in how entanglement influences the QLDP, which is formalized in the following theorem.
+By restricting the input states to $\bH_s$ and considering local quantum channels $\cE=\cE_A\otimes\cE_B$ and local measurements $\cM=\cM_A\otimes\cM_B$, we observe a nonlinear phase-transition phenomenon in how entanglement influences the QLDP, which is formalized in the following theorem.

-\begin{theorem}[Informal] For any product quantum channel $\cE=\cE_A\otimes\cE_B$, the optimal QLDP level $\varepsilon^\star$ exhibits a phase-transition behavior as a function of the entanglement entropy $s$.
-In particular, there exists a threshold $s_0$, depending on the spectral properties of $\cE$, such that: \begin{itemize} \item[(i)] \emph{(Low-entanglement regime).} If $s\le s_0$, the optimal QLDP level remains unchanged compared to the unentangled case, i.e., $\varepsilon^\star(s)=\varepsilon^\star(0)$.
+\begin{theorem}[Informal] For any product quantum channel $\cE=\cE_A\otimes\cE_B$, the optimal QLDP level $\varepsilon^\star(s)$ exhibits a phase-transition behavior as a function of the entanglement entropy $s$.
+In particular, there exists a threshold $s_0$, depending on the spectral properties of $\cE$, such that: